Gunung Mulu National Park: History

 Between 1995 and 2000, an American expedition team from National Speleological Society surveyed Gunung Buda (Mount Buda).
 During these expeditions, Deliverance Cave was discovered.
 In 2000, Gunung Mulu national park was declared a UNESCO World Heritage Site.
 Covering an area of 52,864 ha, it is the largest national park open to tourists in Sarawak.
 In 2001, Gunung Buda National Park was gazetted by the Sarawak government.

 Since 2000, British expedition teams have shifted their focus to explore the caves around Mount Benarat.
 As a result, Whiterock cave (at Mount Api) was discovered in 2003.
 In 2005, Whiterock cave was linked to the Clearwater cave system, further extending the system to 129.4 km; Api Chamber was also discovered during the same expedition.
-Subsequent explorations were focused on unearthing more hidden passages in the Whiterock cave.
+Subsequent explorations were focused on discovering more hidden passages in the Whiterock cave.
 In 2017, Whiterock Cave was measured to 100 km and Clearwater Cave was measured to 226.3 km.